 Taking the first step can be hard, but we’re here to help.
 We’ll begin by evaluating your complete medical and mental condition.
 After a physical and psychological examination we will assess whether you have a dual diagnosis, such as alcohol or drug abuse and mental illness.
 We treat co-occurring disorders at the same time as treatment of cocaine addiction.

-Cocaine addiction treatment is most effective when it addresses the problem from all angles — physical, mental and emotional — to heal the physical dependence and health deficiencies seen in those suffering from cocaine addiction.
-Cocaine rehab is also designed to identify and work through the underlying issues that propel drug use and the psychological disorders that may contribute to it.
-Learn more about The Ranch drug rehab program or call 844-876-7680.
+Cocaine addiction treatment is most effective when it addresses the problem from all angles — physical, mental and emotional.
+The experts at The Ranch can help you heal the physical dependence and health deficiencies seen in those suffering from cocaine addiction.
+In cocaine rehab we also work through the underlying issues that drive drug use.

-Withdrawal symptoms from stimulants may begin within a few hours of the last use and can continue for up to two weeks or more depending on the person, duration and amount of drug use.
-Medically monitored cocaine detox eases withdrawal symptoms and allows for quick response to any life-threatening emergencies.
+Withdrawal symptoms from stimulants may begin within a few hours of the last use.
+They can continue for up to two weeks or more depending on the person, duration, and amount of drug use.
+Medically monitored cocaine detox eases withdrawal symptoms.

 Cocaine withdrawal symptoms can include:

 Though researchers have been trying to find one for years, there is no specific medication for cocaine addiction.
 But there are certain pharmaceutical treatments for other ailments that have been found to help with cocaine withdrawal.
 Our medical team may prescribe pharmaceutical drugs to help reduce cocaine withdrawal symptoms and cocaine craving.

 If you try to stop cold turkey you risk relapse because the side effects of withdrawal can be intense and stressful.
 When you stop using cocaine, your body must begin to produce the neurotransmitters, or feel-good chemicals, that were depleted by drug abuse.
 This is most effectively done with the help of addiction professionals who can guide the process.